lsst-dm/dmtn-198/index.rst

 -------------

 A message sent to a queue remains in that queue until it is consumed and its consumption is acknowledged.
 Generally, this is used to ensure that messages can be consumed and processed by a client or group of clients working together.
-There is only one message, so the first client retrieves the message obtains it, and no other clients will receive it.
+There is only one message, so the first client to retrieve the message obtains it, and no other clients will receive it.

 Topics and Durable vs Non-durable Topic subscriptions